 Field-hunting tip

-Look in impact melt veins in meteorites country — that is the host setting where maohokite typically forms.
+Look in impact melt veins in meteorites country, the host setting where maohokite typically forms.
 If you start seeing ringwoodite, bridgmanite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.